 Here they are:

-Successful Approach #1: Focusing on a specific type of target CUSTOMER
+Successful Approach #1: Focusing on a specific target CUSTOMER

 Successful Approach #2: Focusing on expertise in a specific PRODUCT category

-Some loan products map closely to a single client persona (aka profile).
+Some loan products map directly to a single client persona (aka profile).

-But in many cases, it’s ideal to map specific messaging to the specific client persona you’re trying to attract.
+But in many cases, it’s ideal to map specific messaging to the target customer you’re trying to attract.

-As the below table shows – different products can appeal to distinct client personas, but the key benefits would be different.
+As the below table shows – different products can appeal to distinct client personas, but the key benefits would be different in each case.

 |Investment Property Loans||First Time Investor|